plasenciavillarejo/NewNowApp-BE/README.md

   - 2.1.- We specify our default path, as we won't have access to it inside the container.
 (This is necessary to receive the image once we use the @POST service.)
     - export APP_STORAGE_PATH=/YOU_DESKTOP
   - 2.2.- We run: docker compose up --build -d

+# Testing
+Unit tests → run with ./mvnw test
+Reactive flows → verified using reactor-test and StepVerifier Controllers → tested with WebTestClient and Mockito (ArgumentMatchers.any, eq, …) Important → do not mix Hamcrest matchers with Mockito matchers (avoid org.hamcrest.Matchers.any).

 ## Postman Services: